taggedzi/rhythmslicer/README.md

 ```

 If that prints a version (e.g., `3.0.21 Vetinari`), the backend is available.
-If it fails, verify `libvlc.dll` exists at the path and that VLC is installed
+If it fails, verify `libvlc.dll` exists at the path and that VLC is installed.
-as 64-bit when using 64-bit Python.